Floods sever overland routes to Thailand’s south

 The unseasonal downpours have also put a dampener on Thailand’s peak tourist period, prompting cancellations on popular resort islands including Samui and Phangan.

-“We stopped all vehicles from passing after two bridges collapsed on Highway 4,” a Highways Department spokesman told Agence France-Presse.
+“We stopped all vehicles from passing after two bridges collapsed on Highway 4,” a Highways Department spokesman told AFP.

 Trains south have also been stopped by the rising floodwaters, increasing demand on already stretched flights to and from the flood-ravaged region.